aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ## Triggering the Workflow
 **Before triggering the workflow, please ensure that you have already uploaded *custom-reference.docx***

 Upload a Word .docx file of your choice to the _docstandardizationstack-inputbucket_ S3 bucket.
 Upload the document in the folder of the original document language.
-For example, if your document is written in English, upload it under /english.
+For example, if your document is written in English, upload it in the english/ folder.

 ![](pictures/upload_tone_test.png)